envi/envi.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

 **v.
+6.4.1**

+A new [File Attachments](FileAttachments.md#get-the-list-of-files-by-entity-id) endpoint is now available to retrieve files for the specified entity ID in the logged-in organization.

+**v.
 6.3.8**

 You can now retrieve the list of Departments and view the details of a specific Department via the new [Departments](Departments.md) endpoints.